carloscastillom/Data-Analytics-PowerBI/README.md

 # Power-Query

 Udacity Projects- Use of power Query.
-All databasets in this repository were provided by Udacity and they were use for an academic purpose
+All databasets in this repository were provided by Udacity and they were use for an academic purpose.

 ## 1. Preparing and Modeling Data